 Botanical Roots: Why you should eat guineps

-Guinep is a popular fruit in Jamaica and the Caribbean.
+Guinep is a popular fruit in the Caribbean.

 Green in colour, guinep is a tropical fruit that grows in bunches on a Mamoncillo tree.
 The outer skin of the fruit is peeled away, making way to a jelly-like fruit inside that has a large pit.
 Guinep has a big hard seed leaving only a little layer of the pulp.

 The fruit has different names depending on the region.
 Among them are skinip, honey berry, mammon, mamoncillo, quenepa, and Spanish lime.
 It is a seasonal exotic fruit which is most abundant in the summer.

 Naturalized in the tropical and subtropical areas of Southern America, Guinep has fast grown to different parts of the world, and at the moment is available even in supermarkets and grocery stores.

 The delicious fruit is low in fat and calories, making it one of the best nutritional fruits available in the market today.
 According to Proactive Health, half a cup of guinep has a healthy composition: 1g Protein, 13.5-19.2g carbohydrates, 0.07-2.60g fibre, 15g calcium and 23.9 mg phosphorus.

 Guinep grows best in warm environments as it is affected by freezing temperatures through frost damages.

 The leaves of guinep trees can be boiled and taken as tea, which is good for treating intestinal problems.

 Guinep fruit holds a place at the hall of fame of exotic fruits.
 It comes with surprising health benefits such as: